SidhBhat/collatz/README.md

 ### collatz

 ---

-A Program to get data for the collatz seris, the famous unsolved mathematical problem.
+A Program to get data for the collatz series, the famous unsolved mathematical problem.

 ---